-The Soviet reckoning with the heart of the Nazi state would last a bloody 17 days – from the banks of the river Oder, bordering nowadays Poland, and the battle of Seelow Heights, to the raising of the flag of the Red Army on top of the Reichstag parliament building.
-Over that space of time an overwhelming number of Soviet troops would descend on Berlin, some 2.5 million amassed outside the city and eventually encircling it on April 26th.
+The Soviet reckoning with the heart of the Nazi state would take place over 17 bloody days – from the banks of the river Oder, bordering nowadays Poland, and the battle of Seelow Heights, to the raising of the Red Banner on top of the Reichstag.
+Over that space of time an overwhelming number of Soviet troops would descend on Berlin, some 2.5 million amassed outside the city – eventually encircling it on April 26th.

 The largest of them, to be found in the south east of the city, is in the idyllic setting of Treptower Park.

-Despite this, it is actually much smaller in size than the largest Soviet cemetery in Berlin – located in the district of Pankow to the north, and the final resting place for 13,000 Soviet soldiers and officers.
+Despite this, it is actually much smaller – in terms of the number of bodies buried here – than the largest Soviet cemetery in Berlin – located in the district of Pankow to the north.
+The final resting place for 13,000 Soviet soldiers and officers.
 Not only is that the largest Soviet cemetery in Berlin, but is also the largest Russian cemetery in Europe outside of Russia.

-A further, more centrally located cemetery, sits in the Tiergarten park near the Reichstag building, for the around 2,500 Soviet soldiers who died in the fighting in that area in 1945.
+A further, more centrally located cemetery, sits in the Tiergarten park near the Reichstag, for the around 2,500 Soviet soldiers who died in the fighting in that area in 1945.

-The first in Magnitogorsk, titled the Rear-front Memorial, depicts a worker and a warrior raising a sword above their heads (to symbolise the sword being forged in this industrial region).
-The second, in Volgograd, the The Motherland Calls – was the tallest statue in the world when it was constructed in 1967 – is of a woman stepping forward with a raised sword (symbolising the mobilisation of Soviet forces).
+The first in Magnitogorsk, titled the Rear-Front Memorial, depicts a worker and a warrior raising a sword above their heads (to symbolise the sword being forged in this industrial region).
+The second, in Volgograd, The Motherland Calls, was the tallest statue in the world when it was constructed in 1967, and is of a woman stepping forward with a raised sword (symbolising the mobilisation of Soviet forces).

 Covering around 9 hectares of land, previously occupied by a hippodrome shaped playground and sports field, the memorial is accessible through the arches of two entrances that lead to an open clearing and the first in a number of different parts to the memorial – a 3-metre high granite statue of “Mother Homeland”.
 Her head bowed and facing a wide avenue lined with weeping willows.

-Beyond the memorial’s historical significance and impressive design, it also bears one unique characteristic – as the last place in Europe where the words of Stalin are on public display.
+Beyond the memorial’s historical significance and impressive design, it can also boast this one rather peculiar characteristic – as one of the last places in Europe where the words of Joseph Stalin remain on public display.